 Bauernroulette

-For fans of roulette’s crazy history and different variations, there are always intriguing adaptations of the world’s greatest table game to enjoy, but Bauernroulette has to be on the most charming and super easy to play.
+For fans of roulette’s history and its different variations, there are always intriguing adaptations of the world’s greatest table game to enjoy, but Bauernroulette has to be one of the most charming and it’s very easy to play.

 This is a game beloved of its rustic roots.
-Its name refers to bauer or “farmer” – those who would have been amongst the early players of the game, these farm workers would never have been able to afford to take a twirl on a real roulette wheel which was the game of the wealthy.
+Its name refers to bauer or “farmer” – the early players of the game, these workers would never have been able to afford to take a spin on a real roulette wheel which was the game of the wealthy at the time.

 While the board is traditionally a four cornered affair, modern games are sometimes played on an octagonal board, but the principals remain the same.